Friday, February 27, 2026

 Before trial the prosecutor moved to dismiss the charges and the trial judge agreed to do so without explaining why.
 Thompson then sued the officers who arrested him for malicious prosecution under the Fourth Amendment.
 Per Second Circuit precedent a malicious prosecution case can only be brought if the prosecution ends not merely without a conviction but with some affirmative indication of innocence.

-After my arrest on July 10, 2024 without a warrant or probable cause, I was incarcerated for four nights after failing to pick a jury.
-Judge Linthicum had denied me an attorney, in violation of my 6th amendment right to counsel and my 7th amendment right to due process.
+After my arrest on July 10, 2024 without a warrant or probable cause, I was incarcerated for four nights when I failed to appear to pick a jury; Judge Linthicum had denied me an attorney, in violation of my 6th amendment right to counsel and my 7th amendment right to due process.
+Upon my release, the charges were dismissed.
+So, I was punished for failing to appear to pick a jury for a trial that was never justified.

 You can go to my July 11, 2025 post to view the dismissal of the case by District Attorney Todd Collins, and the reason.